systematic-magic/aop/text.rst

 	.. image:: /_static/html_figure_number_exception.png
    	  	:alt: Figure number
+   	  	:scale: 99%

 	- If figure image has pannel letters, then check that referene to each pannel is present in figure legend.
 Reference is denoted by pannel letter and is formatted in bold.

-	There are 2 allowed formats for the pannel reference (case of letter should match letter case in figure image):
+	| There are 2 allowed formats for the pannel reference (case of letter should match letter case in figure image):

 	|	:sampleb:`A.` or :sampleb:`a.` - i.e. letter followed by period (.)
 	|	:sample:`(`:sampleb:`A`:sample:`)` or :sample:`(`:sampleb:`a`:sample:`)` - i.e. letter wrapped in round brackets ()

-	Pannel letters can be combined in different ways in the figure legend text:
+	| Pannel letters can be combined in different ways in the figure legend text:

 	| :sampleb:`A.` :sample:`and` :sampleb:`B.`
 	| :sampleb:`A.`:sample:`,` :sampleb:`B.`